Faculty & Staff: Nikki Logan

 Awards and Service

-Nikki is co-adviser for the UWSP Student Council for Exceptional Children (SCEC) and serves as the UWSP representative on the UW System Institute for Urban Education Committee (IUE).
-She was the recipient of the UWSP College of Professional Studies Tech Select Grant to integrate technology and community outreach into her courses.
+.
+She serves on the UW System Institute for Urban Education (IUE) Committee; the UWSP Faculty Median Subcommittee; and the Sustainability Committee.
+She was a recipient of UWSP College of Professional Studies Tech Select Grant to integrate technology and community outreach into her courses and was a participant in the Teaching Partners Program.
 Nikki enjoys collaborating with undergraduate students to conduct research and present/publish their findings.